hypo69/hypo/pytest/gemini/src/suppliers/aliexpress/category.ru.md

 2. **Clear Test Cases:** Test functions now have names that clearly indicate the input and expected outcome (e.g., `test_get_list_products_in_category_valid_input`).

-3. **Edge Cases:** Added a test for `get_product_urls_by_category` to handle invalid category IDs, demonstrating how to test for expected outcomes when input data is not as expected.
+3. **Edge Cases:** Added a test for `get_product_urls_by_category` to handle invalid category IDs, demonStarting how to test for expected outcomes when input data is not as expected.

 4. **Exception Handling (Placeholder):**  While not fully applicable to the given code snippets, the placeholder mentions how exception handling could be tested.